 Chapter 1.
 Introduction

-RAPx is a static Rust analysis platform with two objectives:
+RAPx is a static analysis platform for Rust programs with two objectives:

 - To serve as a companion to the Rust compiler in detecting semantic bugs related to unsafe code.